caelum/vraptor-brutauth/README.md

 ###Using rules in view

-To verify if a rule is satisfied in the view, use the object `rules`.
+If you are running in a servlet 3 container, you can verify if a rule is satisfied in the view, using the object `rules`.
 For example:

 ```
 <c:if test="${rules[CanAccessCar].isAllowed(car)}">